 For mountain bikers and general outdoor fans, the OS Landranger maps are unmatched for detail.
 The Viewranger Outdoors iPhone app will give you access to them.
 However, do be aware that these maps are rather expensive to download and therefore the app will not come cheap.

 The Daylight iPhone app is a useful app for cyclists.
 It tells you when the sun is coming up and going down, so you can plan your cycling.
 This is particularly useful to touring cyclists.

 Fill that pothole

 Report potholes to the CTC using the Fill That Hole iPhone app.

-If you like to manually log your training rides then the Cychosis iPhone app for cyclists will appeal.
+If you like to manually log your training rides, runs and swims then the Active Goals iPhone app for cyclists will appeal.

 Sign up for our free newsletter to get...